Samsung Galaxy S24 Ultra uses Corning’s new Gorilla Armor cover material

 Suffice to say that Gorilla Armor showed no visible scratches and demonstrated over four times more scratch resistance than competitive cover glasses.
 Interestingly enough, Samsung says that Gorilla Armor contains an average of 25 percent of pre-consumer recycled content (material that has never reached the end user).

 The Galaxy S24 Ultra remains among the best Android phones on the market.
-It has a stellar camera and lots of horsepower, plus you can find it for 24% off at Amazon.
-Get one and save.
-This is the 512GB variant.
+It has a stellar camera and lots of horsepower, plus you can get it for $320 off at Amazon.
+The promo is only available on the 512GB variant in select colors.

 Buy at Amazon